CWagamanEure/amm-microstructure-lab/README.md

 allocating its liquidity.
     - Citation: [What Drives Liquidity on Decentralized Exchanges?](https://arxiv.org/html/2410.19107v2)

+## Notes on DEX Volatility
+One important consideration to make is the extent to which DEX volatility is made up of transitory versus fundamental volatility.
+Various research papers I have read seem to agree that less informed trading takes place on a DEX due to various factors that are a result of its design.
+The majority of the informed trading that does take place seems to come from CEX and DEX shipping arb which occurs as a result of transitory volatility driven pricing.

 ## Data Requirements

 ### To Compute LVR we need: